cybergis/CyberGIS-Vis/README.md

 <br/>

-CyberGIS-Viz integrates cutting-edge cyberGIS and online visualization capabilities into a suite of software modules for visualization and visual analytical approaches to knowledge discovery based on geospatial data.
+CyberGIS-Vis integrates cutting-edge cyberGIS and online visualization capabilities into a suite of software modules for visualization and visual analytical approaches to knowledge discovery based on geospatial data.
 Key features of the current CyberGIS-Viz implementation include: (1) comparative visualization of spatiotemporal patterns through choropleth maps; (2) dynamic cartographic mapping linked with charts to explore high-dimensional data; (3) reproducible visual analytics through integration with CyberGIS-Jupyter; and (4) multi-language support including both Python and Javascript.
-[Firefox is the recommended web browser for reaping the best performance of CyberGIS-Viz.](https://www.mozilla.org/en-US/firefox/new/)
+[Firefox is the recommended web browser for reaping the best performance of CyberGIS-Vis.](https://www.mozilla.org/en-US/firefox/new/)

 <br/><br/>